MistaVikz/swissTournament/README.md

       Description:  Removes all the matches and player records, registers 4 new players,
                     and retrieves the current standings.
 Then records two matches and runs the swiss
                     pairing algorithm.
 Then tests that the algorithm returns two pairs, with the players
                     that have one win paired together.

+  - testPairings2:
+      tournament.py functions:  deleteMatches, deletePlayers, registerPlayers,
+                                playerStandings, reportMatch, swissPairing
+      Description:  Removes all the matches and player records, registers 6 new players,
+                    and retrieves the current standings.
+Then records two matches and runs the swiss
+                    pairing algorithm.
+Then tests that the algorithm returns 3 pairs.

 Limitations:
   The database schema supports a single swiss tournament with a even number of players.
 Does not support